magma/magma/README.md

 ## License

-Magma is BSD License licensed, as found in the LICENSE file.
+Magma is BSD licensed, as found in the LICENSE file.

 The EPC originates from OAI (OpenAirInterface Software Alliance) and is offered under the same BSD-3-Clause License.